Manna (actor)

-He earned numerous accolades in his long career, including one National Film Award, three Meril Prothom Alo Awards, and five Bachsas Awards He earned a Bangladesh National Film Award for Best Actor for his role in the film Bir Soinik (2003).
+He earned numerous accolades in his long career, including one National Film Award, three Meril-Prothom Alo Awards, and five Bachsas Awards He earned a Bangladesh National Film Award for Best Actor for his role in the film Bir Soinik (2003).

+He died 17 February 2008 due to heart failure.

-Early life
+Early life and family life

-Manna was born on 14 April 1964 at Elenga in Tangail District.
-He acted in over 200 films.
-His acting career started in 1984 after he was discovered through a talent search program by the National Film Development Corporation of Bangladesh.
+Manna was born on 14 April 1960 to a Bengali taluqdar family of Muslim Syeds in the village of Elenga in Tangail District, East Pakistan.
+He was the son of Syed Mohammad Nurul Islam Talukder (d.
+1997) and his mother Hasina Islam.
+He has 1 brother and 2 sisters.
+His sister Farzana Jahan died on 14 February 2009.
+His paternal grandparents were Syed Mohammad Musa Talukder and Mumtaz Mahal (d.
+1987).
+His paternal great-uncles were Syed Mohammad Ibrahim Talukder and Syed Mohammad Isa Talukder.
+He has 9 paternal uncles, one of them being Syed Mohammad Nawab Ali Talukder.
+He has a paternal cousin named Faruq Talukder.
+Manna was married to Shelly Manna and together they have one son.

 Career

+After completing his secondary education, Manna moved to Dhaka, the capital city of Bangladesh, to pursue his dream of becoming an actor.
+Manna's career was initiated in 1984 after he was discovered through a talent search programmed by the Bangladesh Film Development Corporation.
+In 1986, he started his acting career with the film Touba, directed by Azharul Islam Khan.
+However, it was his role in the 1991 film Danga that catapulted him to stardom and made him a household name in Bangladesh.

+In his 24 years career, he has acted in more than three hundred films, including action films, romantic dramas, and comedies.
+On average, Manna acted in 10 films each year.
+He was known for his versatility as an actor and his ability to portray a wide range of characters.
+Some of his notable films include Shesh Khela (1992), Babar Adesh (1995), Shanto Keno Mastan (1998) and Ammajan (1999).
+Manna quickly established himself as one of the most influential Dhallywood actors.

 Manna was the General Secretary of the Bangladesh Film Actors Association.
 As the general secretary, he was active in the ongoing movement against vulgarity in the Dhallywood film industry.

-One of the first films that brought him to attention was Danga (1992).
-Other commercially successful movies are Traash, Chadabaaz and 'Ammajan'.

-Montajur Rahman Akbar's 'Shanto Keno Mastan' and ‘Ke Amar Baba’ were released in 1998 and 1999.
-In 1999, the movie 'Ammajan' directed by Kazi Hayat released.
+Montajur Rahman Akbar's Shanto Keno Mastan and Ke Amar Baba were released in 1998 and 1999.
+In 1999, the film Ammajan directed by Kazi Hayat released.
 The film established Manna into a permanent position in Bangla film history as it was one of the most successful commercial films of Bengali film history.

-On average, Manna acted in 10 films each year.
 Among films released last year, he played lead roles in commercially successful films including Saajghor, Khomotar Garom, Moner Shathey Juddho, Machine-man, Ulta Palta 69 and Shotru Shotru Khela.
 Manna received several prestigious awards including a National Film Award for Best Actor in 2005.

 As an action hero, Manna acted in collaboration with action director Kazi Hayat's 20 films and Montazur Rahman Akbar's 22 films.